DenisMot/Python-for-HMS-Template/readme.md

     - `conda install matplotlib`
 - install ipykernel and nbformat, to run jupyter notebooks in VSCode
     - `conda install ipykernel nbformat`

+### Congratulations!
+You are now ready to use this template for your data analysis projects.